Axway/streams-open-docs/content/en/docs/install/_index.md

 Depending on your Cloud provider, deploying a load balancer may require additional parameters (refer to your own Cloud provider for further details).

-For instance, for AWS, you must define the load balancer type (see the [Reference Architecture](/docs/architecture#load-balancer) for further details with regards to this choice) by setting the [Helm parameters](/docs/install/helm-parameters/) `nginx-ingress-controller.service.annotations.service.beta.kubernetes.io/aws-load-balancer-type` to `nlb`:
+For instance, for AWS, you must define the load balancer type (see the [Reference Architecture](/docs/architecture#load-balancer) for further details with regards to this choice) by setting the [Helm parameters](/docs/install/helm-parameters/) `nginx-ingress-controller.service.annotations."service.beta.kubernetes.io/aws-load-balancer-type"` to `nlb` (the quoted part is a single key, do not transform the inner dots into colons and line breaks):

 * Add `--set "nginx-ingress-controller.service.annotations.service\.beta\.kubernetes\.io/aws-load-balancer-type"="nlb"` in the Helm Chart installation command.